Emergency Residential Shelter Program

-Clients have access to nutritious homemade meals, childcare, counselling, support groups, safety planning, music therapy, yoga therapy, meditation, gardening, and educational sessions (How to Manage Stress, Fostering Self-esteem, Positive Parenting).
+Individuals staying in True North’s residential program also have access to homemade meals, childcare, counselling, support groups, safety planning, yoga therapy, meditation and gardening.
+Additionally, survivors receive supportive educational sessions (such as How to Manage Stress, Fostering Self-esteem, and Positive Parenting).

 Child and Youth Care